mv5903/partyfy/readme.md

 For those who are curious, here is a general overview of the stack used to create this application:
 - Frontend: React with Typescript
 - Backend: Node.js with Express using the Next.js framework
-- Database: Vercel's PostrgreSQL database
+- Database: Vercel's PostrgreSQL database with Prisma ORM
 - Authentication: Auth0
 - Hosting: Vercel